 patterns and potentials which exist in that child from the moment of birth.
 When an adult explores his or her birth horoscope, many of these potentials have been "fleshed out" according to actual life experiences and the choices that person has made

 over many years.
 Time, circumstances and relationships with others crystallise potentials into set behaviour patterns and attitudes.
-In a child, these potentials are so easily stifled by conflicting family demands, thwarted by inappropriate
+In a child, these potentials are so easily stifled by conflicting family demands, thwarted by inappropriate circumstances,

-and fulfillment are possible later in life.
+are possible later in life.

 Children also possess inner conflicts and insecurities, and it is healthy and natural for them, like adults, to sometimes feel afraid.
-But all human beings have their own individual ways of dealing with such fears, and some defense mechanisms may
+But all human beings have their own individual ways of dealing with such fears, and some defense mechanisms may not

-not always be recognised for what they are.
+always be recognised for what they are.
 We may not understand the language of our children's fears because we do not suffer the same ones, and we may mock these anxieties or try to "cure" them in ways which are inappropriate for the child.
 The

 birth horoscope not only reflects nascent abilities it also describes the ways in which any individual will try to protect himself or herself against life's uncertainties.
-Understanding the nature of a child's fears can be of enormous help in
+Understanding the nature of a child's fears can be of enormous help in encouraging

-encouraging an inner sense of security and resilience.
+an inner sense of security and resilience.
 Each child also has highly individual ways of expressing love, and possesses emotional needs which are not always the same as those of parents.
-One child may need very physically affectionate
+One child may need very physically affectionate demonstrations

 Children reflect back to us a profound insight into life's continuity and hope for the future.
 Rather than trying to be "perfect" parents or create "perfect" children, we could instead try to honour and support the child's right to be an individual.
+A

-A relationship can then develop which contains mutual respect and recognition, and which nurtures and heals rather than cramps, suffocates or undermines.
+relationship can then develop which contains mutual respect and recognition, and which nurtures and heals rather than cramps, suffocates or undermines.
 The birth horoscope does not describe a child's "fate", nor can it provide us with any

 predictions of what our children will or will not become in adult life this depends primarily upon their own future choices.
 Nor can a horoscope provide the means for an unconsciously ambitious parent to attempt to direct the child's destiny, for a